Annotation Configuration

 Type: String

-Specifies the primary key field name of the database table.
-If not set, MyBatis-Plus will use the field name in the entity class as the primary key field name of the database table.
+Specifies the primary key field name in the database table.
+If you don’t set this value, MyBatis-Plus will use the field name from your entity class as the primary key field name in the database table.

 type